-Take the time to compare Amex credit cards based on their bonus offers, including their respective minimum spending requirements.
+Take the time to compare rewards credit cards based on their welcome offers, including their respective minimum spending requirements.
 To get the most out of these offers, you should make sure you can meet a minimum spending requirement with regular, organic spending and bills.

 Utilize bonus rewards categories when you can

-If you have several different American Express credit cards, you should make sure you’re using the right card for each small business purchase.
-If you have an Amex credit card that offers bonus rewards on dining, for example, then using it for a lunch out at your favorite family-owned restaurant is a smart move.
+If you have several different rewards or cash back credit cards, you should make sure you’re using the right card for each small business purchase.
+If you have a rewards credit card that offers bonus rewards on dining, for example, then using it for a lunch out at your favorite family-owned restaurant is a smart move.

-Maybe a small, family-run grocery store or deli qualifies for Small Business Saturday in your area.
-In that case, you would want to use a card that earns more cash back at U.S. supermarkets, such as the Amex Gold Card or Blue Cash Preferred.
+Maybe there’s a small, family-run grocery store or deli in your area.
+In that case, you would want to use a card that earns boosted cash back at U.S. supermarkets, such as the Amex Gold Card or Blue Cash Preferred.

 Online purchases also count

-Also, remember that online shopping also counts toward Small Business Saturday (although you may be limited in terms of small businesses with e-commerce platforms).
-Either way, you can use your Amex rewards credit cards to order takeout on a small business restaurant website or to order items for pickup or delivery from your favorite small retailer.
+Remember that online shopping also counts toward Small Business Saturday (although you may be limited in terms of small businesses with e-commerce platforms).
+Either way, you can use your rewards credit cards to order takeout on a small business restaurant website or to order items for pickup or delivery from your favorite small retailer.